shonenada/docs/docs/developer-guide/frontend/table-sharding.md

 ## Region

 The data within a table is logically split after creating partitions.
-You may ask the question " how is the data, which is physically distributed, stored in GreptimeDB?
+You may ask the question "How is the data, which is physically distributed, stored in GreptimeDB?"
 The answer is in "Region".
 "Region" is a group of a table's data stored together inside a Datanode instance physically.
 Our "auto-admin" will move regions among Datanodes automatically, according to the states of Datanodes.
 Also, "auto-admin" can split or merge regions according to their data volume or access pattern.